stxnext-csr/volontulo/README.md

 ```

 If the site is supposed to be served under different domain than volontulo.org or volontuloapp.org
-and you are not in development environment, fiil the "allowed_host" value.
+and you are not in development environment, fill the "allowed_host" value.
 Otherwise
 it can be left blank.

 ### Gulp Instalation